hairizuanbinnoorazman/ansible-scripts/README.md

 # Scripts for automating server provision

 Contains some of the common commands to be able to provisions servers rather than ssh-ing in and run the commands over and over again across multiple servers.
-In some of the cases, we would want to run
+Here is a list of some of the possible things that can be setup from the following ansible scripts:

+- r
+- rstudio server
+- docker
+- docker with docker-compose
+- docker swarm

 # Setting this up locally